lit-mod-viz/narrative-time-space/annotator-guidelines.md

 position an event in time ("the first time X happened," "before X...now Y"), or circumscribe an event's duration.
 All markers may be precise or vague, and operate on varying levels of time granularity, from seconds to decades.

-**Breaching narrative levels**

-When such cues are employed to fix the chronology of events within the same narrative level, they
-Time changes are straightforward to note when events occur within the same narrative level.
-What if narrative levels are breached?

-What is major?
-Differentiate between mere reference to another time, and immersive transportation to another time (latter is major).
-Thinking about chronotope â in addition to explicit demarcation of time, does time âthicken â take on flesh â become artistically visibleâ?
-How situated is the reader in this new time, can she/he construct mental representation of it?
-How to deal with dual events (âmeanwhileâ)?
-If concurrent event is in another place, just count this as a spatial change How to handle embedded narratives?
-Breaching of narrative levels counts as disruption in time if it is âmajorâ (see above) Easier case: character tells eventful story situated in another time/another place.
-What if thing we jump to is not âeventfulâ?
-Example, pauses/suspensions in which the event-story is interrupted to make room for static descriptions or summary.
-YES â this counts as a time disruption, even if we return to the same time as before Does not count â description is akin to âtaking inâ the spatiotemporal moment (e.g. describing setup of party and the people we see upon entering the party)

 ## Space changes